graphite-project/whisper/README.md

 data (e.g. where the gaps in the target file are).
 Because no values are overwritten, no data or precision gets lost.
 Also, unlike whisper-merge, try to take the highest-precision archive to provide the data, instead of the one with the largest retention.
+If the source and destination are both directories, recursive comparison is performed on filename patterns, and appropriate backfilling is done in a multi threaded fashion (Handy if you have lots of files to fill).

 ```
+Usage: whisper-fill.py [options] src_file_path dst_file_path
+ *or*
-Usage: whisper-fill.py [options] src_path dst_path
+Usage: whisper-fill.py [options] src_dir_path dst_dir_path

 Options:
   -h, --help  show this help message and exit